 The Buy To Let Yield Calculation

-When calculating buy to let yield, you only need to know two figures – the expected annual rental income of the property, and the price you paid for the property.
+When calculating buy to let yield, you only need to know two figures – the expected annual rental income of the property, and the price you paid for it.

-If you know these two figures, the formula to calculate yield is simply:
+If you know these two figures, the formula to calculate it is simply:

 (Annual Rental Income ÷ Purchase Price) x 100 = Yield %